LucidtechAI/cradl-docs/docs/reference/restapi.md

 ### 2022-05-31

 - `groundTruthSummary` in `/datasets` is now also counting nested values.
-The change will not affect existing counts.
+This change will not affect existing counts.

 ### 2022-05-27